XJF2332/GOT-OCR-2-GUI/README-en.md

 ![img.png](img.png)

 Logs are localized, but there are too many keys, it's hard for me to check if there are any missing keys.
-If you Encountered KeyErrors, please report an Issue.
+If you Encountered KeyErrors, please report an Issu

+Support for CLI has been stopped, I may update it if I'd like to, I don't have much time developing it.

 ## About this project